 If you’re planning a winter vacation, the mountain range serves as an attraction to skiers and snowboarders from around the world.
 Ski resorts such as Chamonix and Portes de Soleil offer charming housing facilities.

-What Should I Take To France?
+What Should I Take to France?

 Here are some essential items to consider for your trip to France: